fillefrans/pi/README.md

 ####Client-side
 * Components should be self-contained.
-* The π.app and π.plugins namespaces are open for anyone.
+* The π.app and π.plugins namespaces are open to anyone.
 * Feel free to write a better xhr module :)
 * Use CSS inheritance
 * Use documentFragment when adding more than one node to the DOM, it's faster

 ####Server-side optimizations